 Mr. F. A. Trowbridge established “The Trowbridge Piano Company” in 1888 in Franklin, Massachusetts.
 The Trowbridge Piano Company was a very small, family-owned firm that specialized in building several lines of good-quality upright pianos.
 The firm experienced a good reputation and modest success.
 In addition to “Trowbridge” pianos, the firm built pianos under the “Edward” and “Florence” brand names.

-Shortly after the turn of the 20th century, Trowbridge was absorbed into the large Henry F. Miller Piano Company.
-The Trowbridge factory was moved to the “Trowbridge” department of the Henry F. Miller factory.
+In 1917 The Trowbridge Piano Company was acquired by The Henry F. Miller Piano Company of Boston.
 In 1920, the Continental Piano Company purchased The Henry F. Miller Piano Company and all its subsidiaries including Trowbridge.
-The Continental Piano Company discontinued the Trowbridge name in 1928.
+The Continental Piano Company discontinued the Trowbridge name during the Great Depression.

 Can you find your instrument listed in these antique catalogs?